Service areas are additional locations outside of their immediate geographical location that members would like to be listed in search results for.

 Since the member is listed in the zip code 90210, then I will be one of the search results for any of those larger locations: "United States", "California", "Los Angeles County", and "Beverly Hills".

-However, I will NOT show up in search results for a zip code 50 miles away from 90210, a city far away from 90210, any county that is not "Los Angeles County", any state that is not "California", or any country that is not "United States.
+However, I will NOT show up in search results for a zipcode 50 miles away from 90210, a city far away from 90210, any county that is not "Los Angeles County", any state that is not "California", or any country that is not "United States.

 Choosing a larger service area

 If a member chooses one of the larger service areas, it can be very powerful as they will be listed in many more location searches.
-If a members chooses a country, state, or county as a service area, they will be listed in search results for those locations, and ALL location searches within it.
+If a member chooses a country, state, or county as a service area, they will be listed in search results for those locations, and ALL location searches within it.

 For example, if the member chooses the service area of the United States, they will appear in search results for "United States", any state within the United States (California, New York, Texas, etc), any county within the United States (Los Angeles County, Kings County, Dallas County, etc), any city within the United States (Los Angeles, New York City, Dallas, etc), and any zip code within the United States (90210, 10118, 75211, etc).
-In other words ANY location that is searched for in the United States will return me as a result.
+In other words, ANY location that is searched for in the United States will return me as a result.

 However, they will NOT appear in search results for other countries or any locations within those countries.